agersant/tiger/Roadmap.md

-	✓ Fix bug where export window shows weird absolute + relative concatenated paths ✓ Fix bug where pressing delete while renaming an animation(/hitbox) deletes it ✓ Fix bug where renaming an animation(/hitbox) unselects and unedits it
+	✓ Fix bug where export window shows weird absolute + relative concatenated paths ✓ Fix bug where pressing delete while renaming an animation(/hitbox) deletes it ✓ Fix bug where renaming an animation(/hitbox) unselects and unedits it ✓ Fix bug where animation frame duration drag shows insert markers ✓ Fix bug where animation frames can be reorderer by dragging timeline

 ## For v0.2
 	· Unsaved file marker and warnings